Optimizing loops

 .
 Compilers are, most of the time, very clever about optimizing code.
 It takes a few keyboard strokes to add a flag to your Makefile, but it can end up cutting down on your execution time by a lot.
 Use that to your advantage. - Avoid repeating calculations, accessing the memory etc. Most loops will run for quite a few iterations, so all these small overheads add up.
 Try to have the minimum number of memory read/writes and (especially costly) operations in your loops.

-- Favor descending loops.
-We saw that in desktop processors this doesn't seem to help
+Favor descending loops.
+We saw that in desktop processors this doesn't seem to help all

-all that much, however in MCUs it makes a world of difference (just compare the
+that much, however in MCUs it makes a world of difference (just compare the execution times

 naive_gc